Skip to main content

 • The OAuth 2.0 Authorization Framework: RFC 6749: Defines procedures for secure authorization of applications including authorization code, implicit, client credentials, and resource owner password credentials flows.

-• OAuth 2.0 Token Revocation: RFC 7009: Describes methods to securely cancel access and refresh tokens.
+• OAuth 2.0 Token Revocation: RFC 7009: Describes methods to securely invalidate access and refresh tokens.

 • OAuth 2.0 Token Introspection: RFC 7662: Allows resource servers to verify the active state and metadata of tokens.

-• Proof Key for Code Exchange (PKCE): RFC 7636: Improves security for public clients during authorization code exchange with S256 and plain methods.
+• Proof Key for Code Exchange (PKCE): RFC 7636: Improves security for public clients during authorization code exchange.

 • OAuth 2.0 Dynamic Client Registration Protocol: RFC 7591: Provides mechanisms for clients to register dynamically with authorization servers.